JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 ### Profile wall

-Another profile function is `profile_solvers`, which creates a wall of performance profiles, accepting multiple costs and doing 1x1 comparisons in addition to the traditional performance profile.
+Another profile function is `profile_solvers`, which creates a wall of performance profiles, accepting multiple costs and doing 1 vs 1 comparisons in addition to the traditional performance profile.

 ```@example ex1